 Once submitted, your paper will be considered by the editor and if it passes initial screening, it will be sent for peer review by experts in your field.
 If deemed unsuitable for publication in your chosen journal, the editor may suggest you transfer your submission to a more suitable journal, via an article transfer service.

-4. Track your research
+4. Track your paper

 Track your submitted paper